 You can also use a standing mixer with the paddle attachment to make the dough but do not add the blueberries to a stand mixer, or they will get crushed.

-Step 6: VERY carefully fold the blueberries into the gluten free scone batter.
-I use my hands for this step, so the blueberries are not all smushed.
-I find blueberries can hold up to this; some fruits that are very soft, like raspberries, do not hold up.
+Step 6: Carefully fold the blueberries into the gluten free scone batter.
+I use my hands for this step so the blueberries are not all smushed.
+I find blueberries can hold up to this; some soft fruits, like raspberries, do not hold up.

-Step 7: Roll out your dough to 1-inch thickness.
-You will need to add ¼ cup of additional flour to work the dough depending on what gluten free flour blend you use.
+Step 7: Roll out your dough to 1 inch thickness.
+Depending on your gluten-free flour blend, you will need to add 1/4 cup of additional flour to work the dough.
 I put some down on my wax paper and dust it on top as I roll to work it in.

-Step 7: Use a biscuit cutter or tall cookie cutter to cut out the scone shapes.
+Step 7: Use a biscuit or tall cookie cutter to cut out the scone shapes.
 If you prefer to make triangle wedges, use the instructions in my Gluten Free Sweet Potato Scones recipe.
-It is a nice tutorial and explains the steps well.
+It is an excellent tutorial and explains the steps well.
 You will probably cut through a few blueberries, and this is okay!

 There are several ways to roll out and shape your dough for scones.
 You can roll the dough in a large circle and cut it into pie-shaped wedges, or use a biscuit cutter and make round scones.
 If you prefer perfectly sized scones, you can also use a handy scones pan to make mini scones or larger scones.